Second Battle of Lexington: To Lexington

 The 2nd Colorado Cavalry Regiment and the 16th Kansas Cavalry Regiment, which were part of the pre-campaign garrison along the Missouri-Kansas border, were under the command of the 2nd Colorado's Colonel James H. Ford, at Independence, Missouri, 9 miles east of Kansas City.
 Ford sent parts of the two regiments to scout from Independence to Lexington, Missouri, under the command of Major J. Nelson Smith, who was an officer of the 2nd Colorado.
-Sending troops on a scout east of the Little Blue River, Smith received various reports regarding Price's movements.
-At Lexington, 35 miles to the east of Independence, the small Missouri State Militia garrison abandoned the town; by October 14 it had been occupied by pro-Confederate guerrillas.
+Sending troops on a scout east of the Little Blue River, Smith received several reports regarding Price's movements.
+At Lexington, 35 miles to the east of Independence, the small Missouri State Militia garrison abandoned the town; by October 14, it had been occupied by pro-Confederate guerrillas.
 Late on October 16, Curtis decided to send Blunt's division less Blair's brigade in the direction of Warrensburg to scout for Confederate troops; if the area was clear of opposing forces he had the option to move north to Lexington.
-Blunt to probed south and east from Hickman Mills to Pleasant Hill late that day, having sent Blair's brigade to Kansas City to be equipped.
+Blunt probed south and east from Hickman Mills to Pleasant Hill late that day, having sent Blair's brigade to Kansas City to be equipped.
 This detachment left Blunt with roughly 2,000 men and eight 12-pounder mountain howitzers.

+A photograph of James G. Blunt in civilian attire.
+Blunt commanded the Union troops during the battle at Lexington.

 Finding no enemy troops at Pleasant Hill, Blunt decided to advance, moving his troops to Holden.
-By 5:00 p.m. on October 17, Blunt had received information that Price and Shelby were at Waverly, which was 20 miles east of Lexington.
+By 5:00 p.m. on October 17, Blunt had received information Price and Shelby were at Waverly, which was 20 miles east of Lexington.
 Sanborn was reported to be at Dunksburg, with A. J. Smith's troops further behind.
-Blunt requested that Curtis send the 2nd Colorado Cavalry and the portion of the 16th Kansas Cavalry that were at Independence east to Lexington; after the battle of Lexington the two regiments formed the core of a new brigade added to Blunt's command.
+Blunt requested Curtis send the 2nd Colorado Cavalry and the portion of the 16th Kansas Cavalry that were at Independence east to Lexington; after the battle of Lexington the two regiments formed the core of a new brigade added to Blunt's command.